Martin521/AboutFsharp/AboutFsharp.md

 Press `Ctrl Shift B` and choose `Build (Debug)` to build the `FSharp.Compiler.Service` solution.

->This, btw is important: make sure the Ionide solution explorer shows this solution (and not FSharp.sln, which is only meant for use with `build.sh`); also never use `build.sh`.
+>This, btw is important: make sure the Ionide solution explorer shows the above solution (and not FSharp.sln, which is only meant for use with `build.sh`); also never use `build.sh`.

 Select a test in the Ionide test explorer and run it.